mokdevel/DarcMods/DarcMissions/docs/MISSIONCONFIG.md

     2,  // 9 - HVTITEM
     2,  //10 - STASH
     2,  //11 - CHOPPER
+array<int> missionDifficultyList : List of difficulties (0-4) from which the mission difficulty is chosen.
+  Random is the default for missions and the list contains mainly NORMAL difficulty values.
+This is the most probably selection.
+ -1 = RANDOM
+  0 = EASY
+  1 = MODERATE
+  2 = NORMAL
+  3 = TOUGH
+  4 = HARD
 SDRC_MissionDifficulty missionDifficulty : Difficulty settings.
 SDRC_MissionTypeConfig missionDynamic : Dynamic missions configurations.
 SDRC_MissionTypeConfig missionStatic : Static missions configurations.